yangxt/ID.me-Verify-SDK-iOS/README.md

 pod 'IDmeVerify'
 ```

-If you don't sue CocoaPods, consider add this SDK as a submodule of your application.
+If you don't use CocoaPods, consider adding this SDK as a submodule of your application.

 Regardless which method you use, make sure to the follow the directions below.